jerelquay/docker-nodejs/README.md

 # docker-nodejs
-Sample of building container from Dockerfile &amp; Running in container
+Sample of building nodejs from a Dockerfile &amp; Running in container

 ## Building of the image
 ```shell